miteshbsjat/mitesh/README.rst

 ``MiteSh`` is a very simple wrapper over `subprocess <https://docs.python.org/3/library/subprocess.html>`_ :) .
 It enables us to run any POSIX shell (one-liner) in python and provides output line by line through generator.
+This is inspired by perl's backtick operator \`\`.

 ``MiteSh`` is:

 - **tiny:** The current source code has 164 lines of code (with about 35% documentation) and 114 lines of test.
 - **written in pure Python:**   MiteSh neither needs an external server nor any dependencies from PyPI.
 - **works on Python 3.6+ and PyPy3:** MiteSh works on all modern versions of Python and PyPy.
 - **powerfully extensible:** You can easily extend ``MiteSh`` to more shells, currently tested with
   - sh